Course Information

 If you are a person with a disability and anticipate needing any type of accommodation in order to participate in this class, please advise your instructor and make appropriate arrangements with the Office of Accessibility Services at (304) 293‑6700.
 For more information on West Virginia University's Diversity, Equity, and Inclusion initiatives, please see the Division of Diversity, Equity, and Inclusion website.

 If you are authorized for and wish to receive accommodations for an exam, you must notify your instructor at least one week in advance to receive them.
-Any exams that are administered in Open Lab due to accessibility accommodations must be taken during the same calendar week (Monday-Friday) as the regular exam date.
+Any exams that are administered in the CS101 Learning Center due to accessibility accommodations must be taken during the same calendar week (Monday-Friday) as the regular exam date.
 Students are responsible for allowing themselves sufficient time to complete the exam prior to the scheduled closing time.

 Technology Accessibility